 FRONT END, BACK END, FULL STACK (WEB DEVELOPMENT): the "front end" refers to the elements of a site that you see on the screen and with which you can interact from a browser.
 The developer uses Photoshop templates and code in HTML, CSS, JavaScript and jQuery.
 These programing languages are interpreted by the browser, which displays a "visual" result.
-These include particular fonts, drop-down menus, buttons, transitions, sliders, contact forms, etc. The "back end" developer administers the application and the database.
+These include in particular fonts, drop-down menus, buttons, transitions, sliders, contact forms, etc. The "back end" developer administers the application and the database.
 It generally uses languages like PHP, Ruby, Python and frameworks like Symfony.
 More and more developers have both back end and front end skills.
-They are called "full stack" developers, highly appreciated by startups for their varied expertise.
+We call them "full stack" developers.